 Zones Land use and development in the City is regulated by planning provisions in the Port Phillip Planning Scheme.
 Zones are the primary planning tool used to control land and development in Victoria.
-A combination of commercial, residential, mixed use, industrial in Victoria.
-A combination of commercial, residential, mixed use, industrial and public use zones are applied throughout the Structure Plan area, shown in Figure 5.
+A combination of commercial, residential, mixed use, industrial and public use zones are applied throughout the Structure Plan Area, shown in Figure 5.

-Most of the land within the Structure Plan area is in the Commercial 1 Zone (applying to 33.7% of the land).
+Most of the land within the Structure Plan Area is in the Commercial 1 Zone (applying to 33.7% of the land).
 The purpose of this zone at Clause 32.01 of the Port Phillip Planning Scheme is to create lively areas with a mix of shops, offices, businesses, entertainment, and homes that fit well with the size and role of the commercial centre.

-A smaller portion of the Structure Plan area (applying to 26.4% of the land), is within the Commercial 2 Zone, the central commercial and creative hub of South Melbourne.
+A smaller portion of the Structure Plan Area (applying to 26.4% of the land), is within the Commercial 2 Zone, the central commercial and creative hub of South Melbourne.
 This area is a State identified enterprise precinct supporting South Melbourne's vibrancy, along with providing meaningful local and regional employment opportunities.
 Additionally, this area is identified in State policy in the Melbourne Industrial and Commercial Land Use Plan 2020 as 'Regionally significant Industrial Land' which are to be planned for and retained as locations for employment opportunities.